idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04.md

 `front`, and `back` (for 3D)).
 The `generated` block will create a mesh with the boundaries `pillar1_left`, `pillar1_right`, `pillar1_top`, and `pillar1_bottom`.

-The `generated2` generator will set up the second pillar and works very much like the first, except that we are also adding the [!param](/Mesh/GeneratedMeshGenerator/boundary_id_offset) to ensure that the boundaries of the second pillar have their own unique IDs (this is done by shifing the default IDs of the four boundaries by 4 so they don't overlap with the IDs of pillar1).
+The `generated2` generator will set up the second pillar and works very much like the first, except that we are also adding the [!param](/Mesh/GeneratedMeshGenerator/boundary_id_offset) to ensure that the boundaries of the second pillar have their own unique IDs (this is done by shifting the default IDs of the four boundaries by 4 so they don't overlap with the IDs of pillar1).

 !alert note
 When modeling the deformation/bending of walls with solid elements make sure to mesh at least about *five* elements through the wall thickness!

 The [`MeshCollectionGenerator`](MeshCollectionGenerator.md) then combines the two separate pillar mesh objects into a single mesh object that contains all elements from both meshes.
 Note that this does **not** mean the two meshes are glued together or connected in any way!
 Also, in contrast to the previous step the mesh generators do not form a *chain*, but they form a tree structure.
-The important thing for MOOSE is that a single genrator sits at the end of such a chain or root of such a tree (otherwise MOOSE will complain with an error message).
+The important thing for MOOSE is that a single generator sits at the end of such a chain or root of such a tree (otherwise MOOSE will complain with an error message).

 ### TensorMechanics `Master` Action